mtov/engsoftmoderna/en/chapter1.md

 \end{alert}
 ```

-Lastly, we have Business Systems (B), or Type B systems.
+Lastly, we have Business Systems, or Type B systems.
 These systems are the ones that benefit the most from the
 principles and practices discussed in this book.
 They cover a
 wide array of corporate applications (like finance, HR,